Module Editor Screen Freeze

 A plugin conflict test can be done by turning off all your plugins, then checking to see if the issue is resolved.

-If the problem does go away, turn the plugins back on again one at a time, and after each reactivation check if the issue returns.
+If the problem goes away, turn the plugins back on again one at a time, and after each reactivation, check if the issue returns.

 Theme Conflict Test

-If it does, then it is likely the theme is the source of the conflict.
+If it does, then the theme is likely the source of the conflict.

 Solution 5: Check for WordPress Theme or Plugin Updates

-If a theme or plugin is out of date it can cause problems elsewhere in your site.
+If a theme or plugin is outdated, it can cause problems elsewhere on your site.
 To check for updates and install them:

 1. Go to the dashboard of your website.